FelisDiligens/Fallout76-QuickConfiguration/What's new.md

-### What's new in v1.11.3? - All in-game settings available
+### What's new in v1.11.3? - All in-game graphics settings available

 This is a small update that
 - changes the UI a bit,